- What is an e-commerce search and how it works?

 Even if you are a newbie or a fixed star in e‑commerce, you should definitely not ignore the abovementioned points.
 An intelligent site search tool will give you a wide variety of options to improve your search for an e-commerce site and position among the competition.

-With relevant search, your customers will get only relevant content, saving their users time from wading through irrelevant search results and decreasing an unwanted bounce rate.
+With relevant search and some additional tools, your customers will get only relevant content, and you will be saving their time from wading through irrelevant search results.
+Your earnings and conversions will increase, while your bounce rate will get lower.

-Whatever search solution you select should be capable of a relevant search function.
+Whatever search solution you select should be capable of a relevant search function, but you can always look for something extra to make your e-shop a serious contender.
 Discover all Luigi’s Box products and their additional features, and learn what more a well-optimized search can bring you.